 0. At first, the gNB-CU determines the UE to enter into RRC inactive mode from connected mode.

-1. The gNB-CU generates RRCRelease message towards UE.
+1. The gNB-CU generates RRCRelease message which includes suspend configuration towards UE.
 The RRC message is encapsulated in UE CONTEXT RELEASE COMMAND message to the gNB-DU.

 2. The gNB-DU forwards RRCRelease message to UE.